edumco/mini-docs/README.md

 **While you do some work!** Get some notepad and keep notes during the process.
 It keeps the critical info at hand and helps you to select what you should document.

 ## How to write them?

+Use simple files like docx or markdown - This will make your docs easy to edit and easy to share.

+Use the default text appareance on your editor - Many text editors can show in diferent colours and sizes so you dont need to worry about it.

+Use text hirearchy.

 ## References